nushell/nushell.github.io/book/commands/from_ini.md

 title: from ini
 categories: |
   formats
-version: 0.71.0
+version: 0.73.1
 formats: |
-  Parse text as .ini and create table
+  Parse text as .ini and create record
 usage: |
-  Parse text as .ini and create table
+  Parse text as .ini and create record
 ---

 # <code>{{ $frontmatter.title }}</code> for formats